bajako/Fat-And-Happy-On-Our-Chair/Readme.md

 ### Demo
-If you would like see how it looks now :boom: , definetely look it up
+If you would like see how it looks now :boom: , definitely look it up :point_right: https://bajako.github.io/

 ### Hope you like it